Aurora Trademark Registration

 Trademark protection does not stop at registration.
 Once the trademark is registered, the trademark owner must diligently protect its mark against confusingly-similar trademarks.
 By effectively protecting a trademark, business owners in Aurora can build their brands and avoid needless legal and marketing set-backs.

-Get additional help on choosing the right trademark attorney at Gerben Law Firm.
+Get additional help on choosing the right trademark attorney at Gerben IP.